 Your guide to early voting in Minnesota's August primary election

-Minnesotans can start casting their ballots on Friday in the Aug.
-9 primary, officially kicking off the 2022 election season for voters.
+Minnesotans can cast their ballots in the Aug.
+9 primary, kicking off the 2022 election season for voters.

 Under state law, voters can submit their ballot by mail or in person up to 46 days before an election.
 Early voting by mail spiked in 2020, as more people chose a remote option over waiting in line on Election Day during the COVID-19 pandemic.
 Minnesota Secretary of State Steve Simon said the 2022 campaign will be a test of how much affinity voters gained for the early voting process during the last cycle.